Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vUW3pockA5Y,173.04,188.92.md

 ### Transcript

-> We have signs and things planned so you can mark things just like &quot;here is the iron&quot; and &quot;here is the gold&quot;.
-Oh yeah, you can color things, select whatever color you want and paint the buildings and vehicles.
-You know as a developer you get really home blind, cause you understand it so thoroughly
+> have signs and things planned so you can the idea so you can mark them it's like a star and here's the gold oh yeah you can color things select whatever color you want paint the waves and vehicles you know as a developer you get really hold bind